ajayraju999/Real-world-Data-Extraction-in-Digital-Gauges-using-Computer-vision-and-Tensorflow/README.md

 * Considering every digit and point as an object shown in the image ,labelling it with respected class and Training a custom trained object detection model using the best suited pretrained Cnn architecture which gives accurate results.
 ## Data peparation:
 * Collected 100 seven segment display images.
-* Here are some of the example images.
+* Here are some of the example images which I have used.
 ![ ](readme_images/seven_segment_image_1.jpeg)
 ![ ](readme_images/seven_segment_image.jpeg)
 ![ ](readme_images/seven_segment_image_2.jpeg)
 ![ ](readme_images/seven_segment_image_4.jpeg)